 Before using presentation mode at a meeting, first create a meeting or event for your project.
 You can create a meeting from the dashboard, or from the Meetings & Offline tab.

-On the Meetings & Offline tab in the Meetings & Events section, you can view and modify how the meeting will appear on the projector screen and view the responses you received during the meeting.
+On the Meetings & Offline tab below Meetings & Events, you can view and modify how the meeting will appear on the projector screen and view the responses you received during the meeting.

 To view and modify what people will see on the projector screen during the meeting, click the drop down menu (⋯) to the right of your meeting and click Edit.